 The refrigerant inside of your air conditioner flows from your compressor to your evaporator coil and then collects the heat from inside your home before taking it outside and dispersing it at your condenser.

 If you have ever put your hand over the fan of your air conditioner outside, you can feel the large amount of heat that is being removed from your home.

 Below is a brief image of how to cooling cycle works.

 Seasonal Energy Efficiency Ratio (SEER) is a common term associated with new air conditioners.
 Just like the AFUE rating on a furnace, the SEER rating on an air conditioner lets you know just how efficient your unit is.

 The lowest SEER air conditioners available today come in at 13 SEER.
 The high efficiency units are 16 SEER and higher.
 If you have an old air conditioner, more than likely your unit is currently a 10 SEER unit.

 But what does this mean exactly?
 Think of it as you would the MPG rating on a car, the higher the SEER rating, the less energy the air conditioner uses to cool your home.

 Did You Know?

-If you currently have a 10 SEER air conditioner and you upgraded to a 16 SEER unit, you could save on average 38% a year on energy costs.
+If you currently have a 10 SEER air conditioner and you upgraded to a 16 SEER unit, you could save on average 38% a year on energy costs by replacing your air conditioner.
 The average 10 SEER air conditioner will cost around $1,300 a year in energy to run.

 A 16 SEER air conditioner will cost around $827 a year in energy consumption.
 This is definitely something to consider when shopping for a new air conditioner as a high efficiency unit will essentially pay for itself over time!